project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putItems(method)

-Standard behavior is to send all item information to Hatohol server when complete conect to Hatohol server and get [fetchItems](#user-content-fetchitemsmethod) request from Hatohol server.
-There is a possibility which places a high load on a Hatohol Server, so this procedure forbid to use at the arbitrary point of the time.
+Standard behavior is to send all item information to Hatohol server when complete connection to Hatohol server and get [fetchItems](#user-content-fetchitemsmethod) request from Hatohol server.
+There is a possibility that causes a high load on a Hatohol Server, so this procedure forbid to use at the arbitrary point of the time.

 ***Request(params)***